rcmedeiros/tslint-config/readme.md

 # tslint-config

-This is yeat another tslint-config.
+This is yet another tslint-config.
 It started as an overstrict set of rules which I relaxed over time.
 It's here just to keep code quality consistency.

 ## Install
 ```shell